sarathsreedharan/icaps2024.github.io/content/summerschool.md

 - A consent form by your supervisor, confirming the applicant's identity and consent to attend the summer school (to be provided soon).
 - If you request financial aid, provide a letter of recommendation by your supervisor, which should also lay out the necessity for this aid.

 Please merge the documents in the order provided into one single PDF.
-You will then have to upload it to easychair (link will be provided once applications open).
+You will then have to upload it via google forms (link will be provided once applications open).
+Note that google forms strictly requires a google account because of the file upload.
+We apologize for this.

 Applications will be reviewed for admission after submission is closed.
 Note that admissions will *not* be assessed based on a first-come-first-serve basis, so every application that arrives before the closing date will be evaluated fairly, no matter when they were submitted.

 ### Organizing Team